RapDv-com/rapdv-cms/README.md

 [https://blog.rapdv.com](https://blog.rapdv.com)

 ## Before running it
+- Install RapDv submodule: `git submodule update --init --recursive`.
+You can also just copy its code to `submodules/rapdv`
 - Install all dependencies: `npm run install-all`
 - Start MongoDB
 - Copy `.env.example` to `.env`, and set correct values in `.env files`